 Financial incentives to relocate or expand a business are nice perks for the business, but what company executives and commercial real estate site selectors are primarily looking for is a high quality of life.

-As an affiliate of ITRA Global, we met with European business executives and Western Hemisphere economic development groups at the London “Doing Business in the Americas” gathering.
+We met with European business executives and Western Hemisphere economic development groups at the London “Doing Business in the Americas” gathering.

 Lifestyle vs. Financial Incentives